Eomys/pyleecan-doc/Tests_Turorials/how.to.use.pytest.md

 ```

 To test a simple method without a class, it is possible to write the test function like above.
 Please notice that with pytest, a test is a function located in file starting with “test_” or ending with “test”.
-Test function name has to begin with “test” in Pyleecan.
+Test function names have to begin with “test” in Pyleecan.

-Sometimes, It'll be necessary to create a test class to make files cleaner or because it can't work without it.
-Here is how to do :
+Sometimes, it will be necessary to create a test class to make files cleaner or because it cannot work without it.
+Here is how to do it:

 ```py
 class Operation(object):